 As a part of the study, the performance of multiple companies with around 2,000 employees was under observation for four months.
 The organizations were using Microsoft’s Dynamics software.
 Few months after the installation of the software, the companies reported a 40 percent reduction in customer service labor cost.
-Some teams showed as much as 50 percent increase in their productivity.
-Sales departments in all the companies under observation showed five percent increase in the productivity.
+Some teams showed as much as a 50 percent increase in their productivity.
+Sales departments in all the companies under observation showed a five percent increase in productivity.
 The marketing teams managed to save overall $75,000.
 Total 20 percent of labor cost was saved.
-On an average, every company managed to increase its revenue by 2 percent.
+On average, every company managed to increase its revenue by 2 percent.

 Improving customer engagement factor

 As the name suggests, the software solution stores every piece of information about the consumer.
-This data can help your organization to fine tune the content that you discuss with your clients.
+This data can help your organization to fine-tune the content that you discuss with your clients.
 It can help you to up-sell in a better way for the existing consumers while communicating with them.

 Inactivity and dissatisfaction are the two prime reasons behind the customer’s decision to leave.
 With CRM you would be better armed for up-selling products to consumers as per their interests.
 This would help in keeping the clients satisfied, as well as growing the company’s business.
 Just make sure that you choose a reputed CRM Software Development Company or a vendor who is into Custom CRM Development to install the system.